yaowangdatas/Practical-Machine-Learning-Assessment/README.md

 Practical-Machine-Learning-Assessment
 =====================================
-There are two files in this repo: project.Rmd project.html
+There are three files in this repo:
+project.Rmd, project.html, project.pdf.

+"project.html" olny shows the html code, so you please refer "project.pdf".